Sam Staab: Western Sydney Wanderers

 Staab was signed in advance of the 2019–20 W-League season by the Western Sydney Wanderers.
 Staab made her debut for the Wanderers on November 14, 2019.

+Chicago Stars

+She was traded to the Chicago Red Stars (later named Chicago Stars FC) on January 12, 2024, the day of the 2024 NWSL Draft, for the third pick of the draft.

+On July 25, 2024, Staab was placed on the season-ending injury list after tearing her Achilles tendon during a match against NJ/NY Gotham FC on July 20.

 International career

+Youth national teams

 Staab attended training camp with the United States under-19 team in January 2016.
 Staab was first selected for the United States under-23 team in March 2018 for the 2018 Thorns Spring Invitational.
 She was called up again for the 2018 Nordic Tournament, where she was the only non-professional player selected for the U.S. roster.
 She started all three games, and scored the game-winning goal for the United States in the final match, ensuring a first-place result in the tournament.

+Senior national team

+Staab received her first senior national team call-up in May 2024, making her debut as a 61st-minute substitute in a friendly against South Korea on June 1.